Skip Navigation

 Types of urinary incontinence

-People with this condition are often limited in their ability to engage in exercise and sport activities due to their incontinence.
+People with this condition are often limited in their ability to engage in exercise and sports activities due to their incontinence.
 This type of incontinence is caused by anatomic changes in the support of the urethra and bladder, and often is associated with weakness of pelvic floor muscles supporting the bladder.

 Due to the uncontrolled urge to void (urinate), you may void more often than normal (more than 8 voids in 24 hours) and wake up more than once at night to void.
 This type of incontinence is often caused by bladder spasms.
 Some people may only have urgency and not necessarily have urine leakage when the compelling desire to urinate is noted; however, frequency and discomfort caused by this condition impacts their life negatively.
 This urgency is a component of overactive bladder syndrome.